Bridport, TAS

 Bridport demographics (2021 Census)

 The figures below profile Bridport using the Australian Bureau of Statistics 2021 Census; every percentage is a share of a clearly stated Census count, so each one traces back to the source.
-At a glance, the largest age group is seniors (65+) at 29%, 20% of homes are rented, and 8% of residents were born overseas.
+At a glance, the largest age group is seniors (65+) at 29% and 8% of residents were born overseas.

 Age profile